SanvidIndalkar/portfolio/index.md

 [Link to another page](./another-page.html).

-Below are the few projects I have made on topics like Data Visualization and Machine Learning.
+Below are the few projects I have made on topics like React.js ,HTML and CSS.

 ## Project Number 1